School psychologists play a key role in supporting students, parents, teachers and school administrators in a wide range of areas.

 This extends from mental health issues to complex behaviour, learning difficulties and disability, and emergency and critical incident management.

-Approximately 400 psychologists work in metropolitan, country and remote public schools, making us one of the biggest employers of psychologists in Western Australia.
-It’s an exciting, rewarding and diverse role with a great starting salary and opportunity for career development, including working in more specialised settings and leadership roles.
+Approximately 400 psychologists work in metropolitan, country and remote public schools, making us one of the largest employers of psychologists in Western Australia.
+It’s rewarding and diverse role with a great starting salary and opportunity for career development, including working in more specialised settings and leadership roles.

 Most school psychologists provide services to more than one school, across all year groups.
 The work might include assessment, consultation and intervention with individuals, groups and at the whole school level with school leaders and staff, students, parents, the community and interagency partners.
 The diversity found in public schools means that the students and their needs vary considerably and a psychologist’s work makes a real difference to the lives of many young people.